coilysiren/website/angular/app/writing-and-posts/posts/password-resets.md

 Django

 - generates the token from user state
-- looks up the user by the primary key in the url **(dangerous!)**
+- looks up the user by the primary key in the url **(risky!)**

 Devise

 - generates the token randomly
-- stores the token **(dangerous!)**
+- stores the token **(risky!)**
 - looks up the user by the token in the url

 The primary difference between these two methodologies stems from **what the token is**.
 In Django, its user state.
-In Devise, its a random string.
+In Devise, its random content.
 Since Django's token is user state, the password reset email has to include an indentifier for which user's state we are checking.
-Since Devise's token is a random string, we have to store that random string to be checked against in the future.
+Since Devise's token is randomly generated, we have to store the (encrypted) randomly generated value to check against it in the future.

 ### And the winner is...